thl-texts/tibetan_text_scripts/README.md

-# Sambhota Conversion Scripts
+# Tibetan Text Scripts
-Various scripts for Windows 10 and Mac OS X to convert files with Sambhota fonts to Unicode Tibetan.
+Various scripts manipulating Tibetan Texts, including scripts to:

+1. Convert Word Files in Sambhota fonts to Unicode (Windows and Mac)
+2. Insert milestones in Sambhota converted files based on OCR
+2. Add THL Styles to a Word Doc with options to apply styles to annotations and/or milestons
+3. Convert between txt, rtf, and docx files (on Mac)
+4. Split a volume into texts

 This was developed originally for the Peltsek Kama files that were in Sambhota font.

 * **Developer:** Than Grove
 * **Creation Date:** July 31, 2019

-## Set Up
+## Installation
-As detailed in the next section, this conversion method uses both a Mac OS 10 and Windows 10 environment.
+As detailed in the next section, the Sambhota conversion method uses both a Mac OS 10 and Windows 10 environment.
 The main conversion script is a Python script run on the Mac.
 It was written for Python 3 and only uses two additional packages:

 * lxml